 There are different ways churches have supported missionaries.
 Some give because of an emotional appeal.
 Others give as part of their budgets.
 But one of the most effective, biblical means to support missions is through a method called faith missions giving.

 I first learned about faith missions giving while preaching in a missionary conference at the Marquette Manor Baptist Church in Chicago.
 I had been a missionary to Japan for five years and even pastored before going to Japan, but I had never heard of faith missions giving.
 When I heard the pastor teach on the subject from 2 Corinthians 8 and 9, I was convinced that this was God’s plan for financing missions.
 When I returned to my sending church after the conference, I could not wait to tell my pastor what I had learned.
 We agreed to present this to our church at the next missions conference.
 I well remember taking a faith missions card at that conference in 1968 and committing to give $5 per week to missions.
-We have made forty faith missions commitments since then, and we have increased our giving every year.
+We have made over fifty faith missions commitments since then, and Virginia and I increased our giving every year.
 For many years now, the largest item in our budget has been faith missions giving.

 God blesses faith.
 I have preached in over 1,300 missions conferences and taught on faith missions giving in most of those churches.
 Following are some of the reasons I have told them why they should consider giving by faith missions:

 A Biblical Plan

 Second Corinthians 8 and 9, two entire chapters in the Bible, are given to one subject—an offering.
 The offering was not for the church at Corinth.
 Instead, it was to be given for causes outside the church.
 When we think of our church financially supporting causes outside our own church, we naturally think of missions.
 It is an offering that is given through the church but not for the church.